itesdahl/RIFF/README.md

 This is a 300x600 (RIFF 600) or 300x900 (RIFF 900) size DIY printer that can be built without spending a fortune.
 I encourage the use of second hand parts and will not provide any complete BOM (listing specific new components/brands).
 The prototype/PoC for the RIFF series is the LemonBreeze.
 That printer is wider and not as space efficient: https://www.youtube.com/playlist?list=PLHk1C7nPAl83ME56pqZpkaPyZSMLXAlih

+> [!NOTE]
-Future plans for this project will be to add Bondtech Indx.
+> Future plans for this project will be to add Bondtech Indx.
 It should be a good fit for this frame.

 ## Some key information about my original RIFF 600 build: